 Isolating from others.

 There’s nothing wrong with wanting some alone time, but when there’s a noticeable withdrawal, it might be a problem.
-This might be because being with people no longer brings joy (because nothing brings joy), or because fatigue or having to keep up a happy face feels too hard.
+This might be because being with people no longer brings joy (because nothing brings joy), or because fatigue, or having to put on a happy face when there is no ‘happy’ to hold it up feels too hard.
 Depression also has a way of convincing even the strongest of minds that they are a burden to those around them and that they are best keeping themselves to themselves.

 Change in sleeping habits.